vkbo/novelWriter/docs/source/int_customise.rst

 Spell Check Dictionaries
 ========================

 novelWriter uses Enchant_ as the spell checking tool.
-Depending on you operating system, it may or may not load installed spell check dictionaries.
+Depending on your operating system, it may or may not load installed spell check dictionaries.

 Linux